return to Natural Dog Health Remedies

 Glandular Supplements

-Some dogs become obese after being neutered or spayed due to hormonal imbalances.
-Hormones, however, play an important role in a dog's health - they affect metabolism, prevent allergies, and promote healthy skin and coat.
+Hormones play an important role in a dog's health - they affect metabolism, prevent allergies, and promote healthy skin and coat.
 Glandular supplements can correct hormonal imbalances and can help obese dogs with metabolism.
-Consult a veterinarian and request a blood test to be done to test your dog's hormone levels so that the most appropriate supplements can be determined.

 Drag your dog (and yourself) from that couch and start exercising regularly.
 Exercise is more than just burning off calories.
 It contributes to the quality of your relationship with your dog as well as improving her mental health, cardiovascular and immune system health and increasing her life span.

 However, bear in mind that every dog is different so exercise programs should be tailored to the individual dog taking into account her health and physical conditions, especially the muscles and joints, heart, and respiratory system.
-Do not overdo it - start out slow and gradually work up to higher activity levels.
-If your dog starts panting heavily, give her some time to rest.

 If you are just starting an exercise regime for your dog, consider daily brisk leash walking (30 to 60 minutes a day).
 Another beneficial exercise for obese dogs is swimming, since it places less stress on joints.